How to Measure Marketing Campaign Success

 Pick KPIs That Actually Connect to Revenue

-Here’s how the KPI stack looks for a real-world dealership running a week-long Facebook sales event with a goal of 50 booked appointments:
+Here’s how the KPI stack looks for a dealership running a week-long Facebook sales event with a goal of 50 booked appointments:

 Read the Data Like a Sales Manager, Not a Statistician